Go-Ahead London

-Go-Ahead London is a major bus operator in Greater London and parts of Kent.
+Go-Ahead London is a major bus operator in Greater London and parts of Kent and Surrey.
 The name first appeared in August 2008, before which the company had traded under separate names and brands.
 It is currently (as of April 2025) the largest bus operator in Greater London, operating a total of 157 bus routes mainly in South and Central London as well as some services into North and East London with a fleet size of 2,270 vehicles under contract to Transport for London.
 It is also the largest operator of electric buses in London, with a total of 540 electric vehicles.